Skip to content

 And issues of coercion and voluntariness come up in the context of other defenses, as well.
 Self-defense and mental illness defenses are examples.

-On July 22, 2020, the Minnesota Supreme Court struck down Minnesota Statutes §609.27, Subd.
-1 (4) as overly broad, criminalizing constitutionally protected speech.
+On July 22, 2020, the Minnesota Supreme Court struck down part of Minnesota’s coercion crime statute, Minnesota Statutes §609.27, Subd.
+1 (4), as overly broad, criminalizing constitutionally protected speech.
 And since it violates the First Amendment of the U.S. Constitution, this part of the statute is void and unenforceable.
 State v.
 Jorgenson, A19-0323 (Minn.
 2020).

 Question?
 Call Lawyer Thomas Gallagher, 612 333-1500